 Board of Governors

-List of 17 items.
+List of 16 items.

 Alyssa Pei is a Partner at Bain & Company, a global management consulting firm.
 She has over 20 years’ experience with a focus on serving clients in the Financial Services across a range of topics including strategy and organization.
 She is also currently on the College’s Strategic Planning Committee.
 She brings prior board experience in the educational arena, and most recently serving as Vice-Chair for The Chewonki Foundation.
 Chewonki is a place-based educational learning organization in Wisscasset, Maine and a US 501(c) non-profit organization.
 Alyssa holds an A.B. and an A.M from Harvard University and an MBA from the University Of Chicago Booth School Of Business.
 She has two boys at the College: Alexander, Class of 2024 and Henry, Class of 2025.

-• Mr. Andrew Armstrong '88
+• Andrew Armstrong '88 - Vice-Chair of the Board

 Andrew is a partner in the business law group at McCarthy Tetrault LLP.
 His practice focuses on investment funds, capital markets and private transactions.
 An active member of the legal community, Andrew speaks at industry events and lends his insight to articles and publications.
 Andrew obtained a BAH (Political Studies) from Queen’s University in 1992, and received his LLB from Dalhousie University in 1996.
 He was called to the Ontario bar in 1998.
 He graduated from RSGC in 1988 and has two boys at the school, Charlie (Class of 2029) and Robbie (Class of 2027).
 He was previously a member of the board of Mad River Golf Club.

-• Mr. Brad Holland
+• Brad Holland

 Brad has been Special Advisor to the TVM Group, an integrated real estate company, since February 2019.
 From 2014 to 2018 Brad was Special Advisor at George Weston Limited and prior to this spent 20 years as Senior Vice President, Taxation for George Weston Limited, Loblaw Companies Limited and their subsidiaries providing advice on Canadian and international tax planning and structuring, M&A, divestitures and financing, and was a member of the Senior Leadership Team.
 Brad is also s former Investment Committee member for District Ventures Capital.
 Brad graduated with a BA and MAcc from the University of Waterloo and is a Chartered Professional Accountant (CA, CMA).
 Brad’s sons Ryan and Owen graduated from RSGC as members of the Class of 2014 and 2017 respectively.